guardian/recommendations/npm-packages.md

 ## Using `@guardian` NPM packages

-To ensure the Guardian's application bundles are as efficient as possible, packages assume nothing about where they will run.
+To ensure the Guardian's application bundles are as efficient as possible, packages assume nothing about the environment in which their code will run (e.g. which browsers, versions of browsers etc).

-Applications that install `@guardian` packages should decide what language features they will need to polyfill etc.
+Applications that install `@guardian` packages should decide what language features they will need to transpile or polyfill.

 Therefore, you need to make sure you include any `@guardian` packages for transpilation in your build process.